 - Some of The Dyrt campers have reported steady winds of 20-30mph during their trips.
 It’s important to bring storm-proof matches, quality tinder/fire-starting fluid, and a strong, wind-resistant tent to provide shelter and stay warm.

 - Dry Tortugas, while being a bit of a challenge to camp, offers lots of resources to make your stay more enjoyable.
 If you forgot to bring your own snorkel gear, the Yankee Ferry has snorkeling gear provided for passengers, free of charge.
 In addition, travel carts are available at the Fort Jefferson dockhouse to make transporting your items around easier.

 Where to Camp in Dry Tortugas

-Camping in Dry Tortugas National Park is highly limited and there isn’t enough space on the island to hold an unlimited amount of campers.
+Camping in Dry Tortugas National Park is limited.
 The best way to experience the area is by booking in advance and camping on the island itself.
-These two campgrounds are your best bet for experiencing this incredibly special national park.
-If you’re one of those lucky campers hoping to transform your trip into a paradisaical secluded getaway, you can’t go wrong with these campsites.
+These two campgrounds are your best bet for experiencing this unique national park.

 Garden Key Campground, Florida

 Located on the same island as Fort Jefferson, Garden Key Campground must be one of the most unique campgrounds in the country.
 Getting there, however, requires a little more preparation than other campgrounds.
 Like we mentioned earlier, camping here is very primitive and you will have to bring all the supplies, including water.
 At $195 for three nights, it might seem like you should at least have access to clean running water, but camping in Dry Tortugas is worth the price.